- Naomi Stephens | Permaculture Designer

 How to use wild violet in your daily life

 Violet petals can be used to make a delicately flavored syrup that can be added to cocktails or desserts.
 Or, if you’re feeling crafty, you can use violets to create beautiful works of art, like handmade soaps or fragrant sachets.
-You can also add violet leaves to your salads or use them as a garnish for soups and other dishes.
+You can add violet leaves to your salads or use them as a garnish for soups and other dishes.
 If you’re looking for a natural remedy, the root of the wild violet plant can be used to make a tea that is said to help relieve coughs and colds.

 Medicinal benefits of wild violet

 For centuries, wild violet has been used for its medicinal properties.
-The leaves and flowers can be made into teas or tinctures, and are commonly used to treat respiratory problems such as colds, bronchitis, and sinus infections.
+The leaves and flowers can be made into teas or tinctures, which are commonly used to treat respiratory problems such as colds, bronchitis, and sinus infections.

 Wild Violet as pest control